History of Air New Zealand: 2021 Yemen Civil War controversy

-On 8 February 2021, 1 News reported that Air New Zealand's business subsidiary Gas Turbines had been servicing two marine engines and one turbine for the Royal Saudi Navy through a third party contract until eight weeks ago.
+On 8 February 2021, 1News reported that Air New Zealand's business subsidiary Gas Turbines had been servicing two marine engines and one turbine for the Royal Saudi Navy through a third party contract until eight weeks ago.
 This contract drew controversy due to the Royal Saudi Navy's blockade of Yemen in the ongoing Yemeni Civil War.
 The national carrier's chief executive Greg Foran apologised to the Finance Minister Grant Robertson and promised that the airline would no longer undertake any work with the Saudi military.
 The Green Party's human rights spokesperson Golriz Ghahraman condemned the airline's decision to enter into a contract with the Saudis and expressed solidarity with the Yemeni community.
 In addition, Prime Minister Jacinda Ardern criticised the contract as not passing New Zealand's "sniff test" and stated that she had asked the Ministry of Foreign Affairs and Trade to investigate the revelation Air New Zealand helped the Royal Saudi Navy.

+2024 Tokyo flight diversion

+In mid June 2024, Air New Zealand diverted a plane bound for Tokyo in order to ferry a business and media delegation accompanying Prime Minister Christopher Luxon on a state visit to Japan.
+On 16 June, an RNZAF Boeing 757 carrying Luxon and the trade delegation had broken down while refuelling in Port Moresby, Papua New Guinea.
+While the Boeing 757 jet was being repaired, Luxon took a commercial flight to Japan.
+Over 30 companies were represented in the delegation including Air New Zealand, ANZ Bank, Fonterra, Silver Fern Farms, Zespri and Rocket Lab.
+Luxon took a commercial flight to Tokyo while Air New Zealand diverted a plane to carry the rest of the delegation to Japan.
+Air NZ CEO Greg Foran subsequently flew to Japan to apologise to passengers affected by the flight diversion.